 Mentally, you’ll enjoy a reduction in your stress levels and an improvement in your mental clarity.

 What is Bikram Yoga?

-Beloved by millions of people around the world, a standard Bikram Yoga class consists of a series of 26 postures that are designed to promote the production of oxygenated blood.
+Beloved by millions of people around the world, a standard 26&2 Hot Yoga Class is based on a form popularized in the west by Bikram Yoga College of India in the 1970’s.
+This class consists of a series of 26 postures that are designed to promote the production of oxygenated blood.
 As the oxygenated blood travels through your bloodstream to each fiber and organ in your body, it will restore them back to the healthy, working order that nature intended.
 Every pose works to address something different, but all of the poses also work synergistically together.
-When you attend a Bikram Yoga class at Haute Bodhi Hot Yoga, you’ll find a classroom designed for proper heating, with a temperature of 105 degrees Fahrenheit and a humidity level of 40 percent.
+When you attend a 26&2 Hot Yoga class at Haute Bodhi Hot Yoga, you’ll find a classroom designed for proper heating, with a temperature of 105 degrees Fahrenheit and a humidity level of 40 percent.
 This will help you practice every pose properly and safely.
 And, of course, our amazing instructors will be there to guide you.